 Translation ©Matilda Colarossi

 Limoni is the opening poem in Eugenio Montale’s collection Cuttlebones, in the section called In limine.
 It is one of Montale’s most famous poems because it a sort of manifesto for the poet’s future works.
 He starts by asking us to listen, then immediately distances himself from the poetry of the past (D’Annunzio in particular, identified in the “poeti laureati”) and the prestigious language that identified it ( not normal plants but “bossi ligustri o acanti”).
 His own poetry will deal more with the life of every man: the puddles, the lanes, and the lemon trees that describe the Ligurian landscape.

-Montal, therefore, distances himself from a poetry that meant to reveal a “superior” truth, and presents one that are nothing but fragments of fleeting happiness, These moments are so rare that those who have been touched by them are seen as “Divinità”, deities”.
+Montale, therefore, distances himself from poetry that meant to reveal a “superior” truth, and presents poetry that is nothing but fragments of fleeting happiness, These moments are so rare that those who have been touched by them are seen as “Divinità”, deities”.
 The poetry is secular and philosophical, there are no super-humans, no religion.
 The “male di vivere”, the pain of living, which the poet perceives is always lurking in the shadows; and yet, a glimpse of that happiness is possible through that half open gate that looks onto an orchard and the yellow lemons, as radiant as the sun.